osmoai/taxonomy/README.md

 **Dear Colleagues, Perfumers, Olfactory Scientists, Fragrance‑Language Experts, and other Enthusiasts,**

-Osmo has created an odor taxonomy to describe all possible odors—from perfumery to food to the environment.
+Osmo has created a scent taxonomy to describe all possible scents—from perfumery to food to the environment.

 ### How Was This Taxonomy Elaborated?

 Osmo's scientific and artistic teams leveraged decades of cross‑industry knowledge—including flavor & fragrance literature, medical texts, food science, and academic olfaction research.
-We then sharpened and organized this knowledge into a taxonomy covering all possible odors.
+We then sharpened and organized this knowledge into a taxonomy covering all possible scents.

 ### How Does This Taxonomy Work?